 What Are Foot Pressure Points?

+Foot massage diagrams can easily be found online or through books on reflexology that show where these pressure points are located on each foot.
 Most people have heard of massaging the arch of their foot for relaxation.
 However, there are many other spots along both sides of your feet which you should consider exploring.
 Underneath your toes is one area with multiple pressure points between them.
 There’s even one at the base of your heel!

 Taking some time to locate these self-foot massage pressure points will give you an idea of how they feel when pressed and how much relief they offer when manipulated correctly.
 Plus, it’s a great activity for practicing mindfulness and getting into a relaxed state before bedtime.